goossens/ObjectTalk/docs-src/nodes-overview/node-anatomy.md

 At the top of the node is a title bar which by default contains the name of the node.
 By double clicking on the title, users can name a node anything they want to better express its function in a graph.
-The background of the title bar is color coded to represent the category of the node (see below).
+The background of the title bar is color coded to represent the category of the node (see Node Categories below).

 **Input Pins**

 Optional inputs to a node are represented on the left side of that node by what's called pins.
-Each pin represents an input with a specified type that is color coded (see pin types below).
+Each pin represents an input with a specified type that is color coded (see Pin Types below).
 Input pins can only receive data from one output pin. and the pin data types have to match (which is enforced by the IDE).

-If an input pin is not connected and the data types allows easy specification by the user, a field will be visible to the right of the pin's name to allow the user to specify a value.
+If an input pin is not connected and the data types allows easy specification by the user, a field will be visible to the right of the pin's name to allow the user to specify a static value.

 **Output Pins**